Atalonica/SecureRF/README.md

 The latest examples, new features and bug fixes are found in the [original repository](https://github.com/Atalonica/SecureRF) of this library.

 ## License
-TODO
+MIT.
+See LICENCE file (copyright and permission notice shall be included in copies or portions of code).

 ## Features
 - Authentication Encryption with Associated Data lightweight protocol (Xoodyak)
 - Ephemeral nonce exchange for replay prevention
 - 41-44 bytes max message length
-- 4 bytes of associated data (1 reserved)
+- 3-1 bytes of associated data
 - (All is hardware AES-128 encrypted/decrypted by RFM69)

 ### Library Installation (Arduino IDE)